-- 36. The Supervisor, in cooperation with the doctoral student, prepares the doctoral student's draft work plan including doctoral studies and research plans within two weeks from the beginning of the doctoral studies at the latest.
-The deadlines for all works have to be scheduled and listed in the work plan.
-The targeted research has to begin with the beginning of the doctoral studies. - 37.
-The volume of doctoral studies is 30 ECTS credits, of which, at least 5 ECTS credits are recommended for the study modules of the development of general competencies, for example, the preparation of project proposals, issues of ethics and procedures, copyrights, communication skills, etc. Each doctoral student is required to study at least 4 study modules.
-Doctoral students can also complete study modules that are not included in the study programme of the science field as electives which are approved at the level of the doctoral studies by the University or other higher education institutions if they correspond to the topic of the dissertation prepared by the doctoral student, or if they are intended to develop general competencies.
-At least one study module (the recommended volume is from 1 to 6 ECTS credits) must be completed at a higher education institution abroad, or credits must be obtained at international summer/winter schools organised by foreign higher education institutions (otherwise, the doctoral student must complete a research fellowship of at least 3 months abroad during the period of the doctoral studies, which can be completed in shorter nonconsecutive periods).
-The Committee decides on the recognition of credits obtained at foreign higher education institutions or in summer/winter schools organised by them.
-Upon the agreement with the Supervisor and the Committee, the doctoral student includes the planned study modules into the individual study plan which is an integral part of the doctoral student's work plan.
+39. The Supervisor, in cooperation with the doctoral student, prepares the doctoral student's draft work plan including the doctoral studies and research plans.
+The deadlines for all works are required to be scheduled in the work plan.
+The target research is required to begin with the beginning of the doctoral studies.

+40. The volume of the doctoral studies is 30 ECTS credits, of which, at least 5 ECTS credits are recommended for the study modules of the development of general competencies, for example, the preparation of project proposals, issues of ethics and procedures, and copyrights, communication skills, etc. Each doctoral student is required to study at least 4 study modules.
+Doctoral students can also complete study modules that are not included in the study programme of the science field as electives which have been approved at the level of the doctoral studies by the University or other higher education institutions if they conform to the topic of the dissertation prepared by the doctoral student, or if they are intended to develop the general competencies.
+At least one study module (the recommended volume is from 1 to 6 ECTS credits) must be completed at a foreign higher education institution, or credits must be obtained at international summer/winter schools organised by foreign higher education institutions (otherwise, the doctoral student must complete a research fellowship of at least 3 months abroad in the course of the period of the doctoral studies, which can be completed in shorter non-consecutive periods).
+The Committee decides on the recognition of the credits obtained at foreign higher education institutions or at summer/winter schools organised by them.
+Upon obtaining agreement of the Supervisor and the Committee, the doctoral student includes the planned study modules into the individual study plan which is an integral part of the doctoral student's work plan.
 Each doctoral student coordinates this plan within the first month of doctoral studies.
-The timetables of the classes of individual modules are prepared at the academic departments of the University based on the individual study plans.
+The timetables of the classes of the individual modules are prepared at the academic departments of the Institutions based on the individual study plans.